vdotok/iOS-one2many/README.md

 	You should be able to see a file named **Podfile**
 *	Type command `pod install` hit **Enter** and wait until the process is complete
 *	Once the process is completed it should look like following

 <img width="500" alt="Screenshot 2022-08-16 at 12 12 05 PM" src="https://user-images.githubusercontent.com/111276411/185358370-afe416d0-8885-4c2f-adef-8538d206e075.png">

-*    If you face issue below,execute this command in terminal `gem install --user-install ffi -- --enable-libffi-alloc` ,then run `pod intall`
+*    If you face issue below,execute this command in terminal `gem install --user-install ffi -- --enable-libffi-alloc` ,then run `pod install`

 <img width="500" alt="Screen Shot 2022-08-22 at 5 10 37 PM" src="https://user-images.githubusercontent.com/111276411/186087301-81952093-eabf-4c3a-85f9-21f34dbd9b3f.png">